-Take for example, a common mindset most college students have is this; go to college, study hard, make good grades, land a good paying job, find love, get married and live happily ever after.
-Life is unpredictable and diverse, and seldom do things go according to any plan in one’s life.
-Conforming to any script is a set up for misery, and an attitude of intolerance towards others.
+Take, for example, a common mindset most college students have is this; go to college, study hard, make good grades, land a good-paying job, find love, get married and live happily ever after.
+The problem with this scenario is that life is unpredictable and diverse and seldom do things go according to plan.

-The second type of depression is clinical depression.
-People who struggle with clinical depression have bought into an ideology about how their lives should unfold based on their actions.
-Their depression results when their lives unfold differently than they anticipated.
 Instead of reevaluating their beliefs and actions, they reach the conclusion that they are not doing things well enough.
-Hence they develop a subconscious deep resentment of self (anger turned inwards).
+They develop a deep resentment of self (anger turned inwards).
 They will usually report that they have lost interest in activities they have previously enjoyed doing in the past.
-This makes a lot sense, given that they most likely engaged in these events not necessarily for the sheer satisfaction of doing so, but as a stepping stone to achieve a goal.
 When their goals are not materialized, they naturally lose interest in the activity.
-At its worst, people struggling with clinical depression have given up on themselves, and are considering suicide.
+At its worst, people struggling with depression have given up on themselves, and are considering suicide.

 I also see in my office depression masking as anger.
 Often these people blame others for things not going their way.
 They have come to believe things in their lives are not going as planned due to the poor choices of others.
 They are quick to lash out verbally and sometimes physically.

 Once they get past the anger, what’s left is an overwhelming sense of hopelessness.
 These people have come to see themselves as weak and worthless.
 They have lost their sense of agency in their lives.